Skip to main content

 Kalyani turned and walked into her small room and shut the door.
 There was not much in the room.
 Just a mat to lie on, a leafy hand fan for hotter days, a bundle of clothes where she hid her Annas, a few pots and pans near the oven and a broken mirror one of the ladies insisted she had.
 She sat down on the mat and ran her hand over her wet head unmindfully.
 Sharat was just like the others.
 Why did it surprise her?
 Why did she feel offended?

 “We have already made the mistake of hurting her family in the heat of the moment.”
-Abhaya could hear the man clearer than the others.
+Abhaya could hear the man clearly than the others.
 “I don’t think anyone escaped the fire except her because we found her.”
 Abhaya gasped with her hand in her mouth.
 Her eyes were teary.

 “But there was a missing person,” Swadhin said almost in a whisper.